pypa/pipx/docs/how-to/install-pipx.md

 #### Additional (optional) commands

-To allow pipx actions in global scope (requires pipx 1.5.0+):
+To add the global app directory to the system PATH (requires pipx 1.5.0+):

 ```
 sudo pipx ensurepath --global